AndrewSRea/My_Learning_Port/Bootstrap/Content/Typography/README.md

-## Typography
+# Typography

 Documentation and examples for Bootstrap typography, including global settings, headings, body text, lists, and more.

-### Global settings
+## Global settings

 Bootstrap sets basic global display, typography, and link styles.
-When more control is needed, check out the [textual utility classes](). <!-- link to Utilities foldes / Text -->
+When more control is needed, check out the [textual utility classes](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Text#text).

-* Use a [native font stack](#native-font-stack) that selects the best `font-family` for each OS and device.
+* Use a [native font stack](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Content/Reboot#native-font-stack) that selects the best `font-family` for each OS and device.
 * For a more inclusive and accessible type scale, Bootstrap uses the browser's default root `font-size` (typically 16px) so visitors can customize their browser defaults as needed.
 * Use the `$font-family-base`, `$font-size-base`, and `$line-height-base` attributes as our typographic base applied to the `<body>`.
 * Set the global link color via `$link-color`.